Immigrants Make This Farm Town Work. Now They're Applying For Citizenship

 Pop quiz: When do we celebrate the venerable American holiday of Flag Day?

 Answer: June.
-Despite the fact that many natural-born Americans likely don't know the answer, Flag Day is a potential topic on the test for U.S. citizenship.
+Despite the fact that many natural-born Americans probably don't know the answer, Flag Day is a potential topic on the test for U.S. citizenship.

 While Velazquez runs through the history of voting rights in the U.S., she asks the students if any of them would have been able to vote in the mid-1800s.
 The answer is no. No student would have been able to vote in America's early years.
 The class includes middle-aged women and young men of Mexican and Central American descent, and men from war-torn African countries.

 Morgan County has anchored its local economy to agriculture.
 A meatpacking plant, cheese factory, sugar beet processing plant and large dairy farms provide plentiful yet grueling jobs that require little proficiency in English, just hard manual labor.
 That has made the rural county a magnet for migrating immigrants and refugees.
-It now holds sizeable Somali, Mexican, Ethiopian, El Salvadoran, Guatemalan and Honduran populations.
+It now holds sizable Somali, Mexican, Ethiopian, El Salvadoran, Guatemalan and Honduran populations.

 "We have students from Mexico, from Guatemala, El Salvador and from Ethiopia," says Velazquez, who came to Morgan County from Mexico as a child.
 "Some are refugees, and some, like me, were brought here by their family."

-Yet, like many immigrants in the U.S., those in Morgan County are worried that changes to immigration policy pushed by the Trump administration could impact their families.
+Like many immigrants in the U.S., those in Morgan County are worried that changes to immigration policy pushed by the Trump administration could impact their families.
 Panic has swept through communities of immigrants all over the country, in highly visible places like Los Angeles and New York.

-But in some smaller towns with less visible immigrant communities, that same fear has spurred some to take steps to go from green card holders to fully-fledged citizens.
+But in some smaller towns with less visible immigrant communities, that same fear has spurred some to take steps to go from green card holders to fully fledged citizens.

 The number of people who applied for U.S. citizenship rose across the country in 2016.
-And while there's no definitive data for the first part of 2017, there are small indications that same trend could be continuing this year.
+And while there are no definitive data for the first part of 2017, there are small indications that the same trend could be continuing this year.

 To become naturalized, applicants are tested with a series of questions about the U.S. They are given a dictation exam and an interview, most often in English.